mounikamannem9-max/DASHBOARD-DESIGN-USING-CAN-BUS/README.md

 * Indicator Node

 The Main Node receives fuel information from the Fuel Node, monitors engine temperature using a DS18B20 sensor, and sends indicator commands to the Indicator Node.

+# Project Objective

+To design and implement a distributed automotive dashboard system using the CAN protocol, enabling reliable real-time communication between multiple embedded nodes for monitoring vehicle parameters and controlling indicators.

 # Block diagram
 <img width="643" height="459" alt="image" src="https://github.com/user-attachments/assets/c1a458f1-651b-46d0-87d2-5731203adf7d" />